alizma001/New/README.md

 # New
-This is my 1st gitrepo
+This is my 1st Git Repository